Series Representation of Jointly S$\alpha$S Distribution via Symmetric Covariations: Symmetric Covariations and James Orthogonality

-\end{definition} James orthogonality extends the orthogonality, in the sense that, if $E$ is a pre-Hilbert space equipped with the scalar product $\langle\cdot,\cdot\rangle$, then $\langle x,y\rangle=0$ implies $x\perp_Jy$ for any $x,y\in E$.
-It is shown (see e.g. Proposition 2.9.2 in \cite{Taqqu1994}) that the conventional covariation $[X_1,X_2]_{\alpha}=0$ is equivalent to $X_1\perp_J X_2$.
-In this section, we will main discuss how the symmetric covariations measure independence and James orthogonality, respectively.
+James orthogonality naturally extends the classical notion of orthogonality, in the sense that if $E$ is a pre-Hilbert space equipped with the scalar product $\langle\cdot,\cdot\rangle$, then $\langle x,y\rangle=0$ implies $x\perp_Jy$ for any $x,y\in E$.
+It is shown (see, e.g., Proposition 2.9.2 in \cite{Taqqu1994}) that the zero covariation (i.e., $[X_1,X_2]_{\alpha}=0$) is equivalent to $X_1\perp_J X_2$.
+In this section, we will mainly discuss how to relate symmetric covariations to independence and James orthogonality, respectively.

-Similar to the covariance functions, the symmetric covariations measure the dependence between two variables in the jointly S$\alpha$S distribution.
-Below, we present two concurrent necessary conditions on the symmetric covariations, when two variables are independent.
-Proposition \ref{indep1} below states that independence implies vanishing symmetric covariation, which is a property similar to that of covariance. \begin{prop}[Neccesary condition for independence] Let $\bm{X}=(X_1,X_2)$ be an S$\alpha $S random vector with $\alpha\in(0,2]$ and spectral measure $\bm{\varGamma_{X}}$.
+Similar to the covariance functions, symmetric covariations measure the dependence between two variables of jointly S$\alpha$S distribution.
+Below are two necessary conditions, involving the symmetric covariations, for the two variables to be independent.
+The following Proposition \ref{indep1} states that independence implies vanishing symmetric covariation, which is a property similar to that of covariance. \begin{prop}[Necessary condition for independence] Let $\bm{X}=(X_1,X_2)$ be an S$\alpha $S random vector with $\alpha\in(0,2]$ and spectral measure $\bm{\varGamma_{X}}$.
 If $X_1$ and $X_2$ are independent, then $\bm{\varGamma_{X}}$ is a discrete measure and for $\beta\ge0$, $m\in \{0,1\}$,